IlhamShiddiq/O-Library/README.md

 # O'Library
 A web application for datas management system in library.
 Managing any datas like book, ebook, publisher, etc. Olibrary also a web that is used for member to check all book and ebook datas in library, with this web member can ask permission to read ebook(s).
+You can check this website [here](https://olibrary-smkn-1.herokuapp.com/)

 ## Installing Web Application
 ### 1. Sofware required